MCUK24/paper/paper.md

 This is my introduction which is very brief but its something to do with biomass aerosols over west africa or something like that.
 Particle size was measured using a PCASP (Bloggs et al 2004).

+Jones et al (1998) previously showed that there was something inportant going on in this region.
+But continental scale measurements have not previous been made.